GravityPDF/gravity-pdf-documentation/docs/v6/users/global-settings.md

 ![Gravity PDF Advanced Options on the General Tab](https://resources.gravitypdf.com/uploads/2015/10/security-settings-v5.png)

 The advanced options focus on PDF security and can be shown by clicking the `Show Advanced Options...` link (just above the *Save Changes* button).
-The security settings are configured with sane defaults and in most cases you won't need to modify this behaviour.
+The security settings are configured with sane defaults and, in most cases, you won't need to modify this behaviour.
 Our [security documentation page](pdf-security.md) focuses or the finer points of the plugin's security protocols and is worth a read before changing these options.

 #### User Restriction
 * Logged in users who do not have the `gravityforms_view_entries` capability are prevented from accessing any PDF if they aren't the original owner – the owner is who filled in the form entry originally.
 If you leave the setting untouched only site administrators and network super admins (if running a multisite) can view the generated PDFs.
 To change this behaviour, you can assign capabilities that other roles have access to.
 For instance, if you wanted the [*Editor* role](https://codex.wordpress.org/Roles_and_Capabilities#Editor) to have access to PDFs you could add the `edit_pages` capability.
 Alternatively, instead of adding additional capabilities to this field, you could use a role editing plugin like [User Role Editor](https://wordpress.org/plugins/user-role-editor/) to give an existing role the `gravityforms_view_entries` capability.
 Choose the best solution for your use-case.